About Form Views

 Adding a Form to Update Existing Records

-You can add a form to update an existing record on any details or edit page.
+You can add a form to update an existing record on any details or edit record page.

 Once you have chosen the form view type while adding a view, you will be presented with the option to select the records that the form will interact with.
 If you wish to update records, simply select the "update a record" option and choose a table in the following prompt.